 When Africa is not being painted as one country by the Western Media and celebrities who come down here to visit (with a chance of scoring yet another poverty porn image), it is fronted as a collection of shithole countries by the likes of Trump.

-Africa is your one-stop shop for every positive story that emanates from our beautiful continent.
-It highlights relatively known personalities and the impact they are making in their countries or cities and also shine a spotlight on the growing opportunities each country holds.
-Basically, it presents Africa positively without ignoring its challenges and justifiably ignores the wild animal motifs.
+Africa is your one-stop-shop for every positive story that emanates from our beautiful continent.
+It highlights relatively known personalities and their impact in their countries or cities and shines a spotlight on the growing opportunities each country holds.
+Basically, it presents Africa positively without ignoring its challenges, and justifiably ignores the wild animal motifs.

 At least 80% of African migrants never leave the continent, but the focus is on Europe.
 We are still here, living and loving the continent despite its challenges.

 When Ellen met Achieng, the Kenyan who was under attack for portraying herself as needy.
 This, according to Africa, is a Country, is what happened – Ellen DeGeneres wanted an African story.
 Achieng Agutu obliged.
 I can’t tell you how much this particular article swayed the narrative and bad press to her favour.

 THREAD: Why @NYTimes should learn from when @CNN got Kenyans on Twitter mad.
 After #SomeoneTellCNN, they had to fly Exec.
 Vice President & MD for @CNNi (@Tony_MaddoxCNN) in to @StateHouseKenya to personally apologise to Pres. @UKenyatta.
 CNN also lost $1,000,000 in advertising.

 Oh, CNN had to.
 The wrath of the infamous KOT is not just in theory.

 We’ve seen a spike of established and upcoming Travel Youtubers who travel across the continent with the tagline ‘Africa to the world,’ and I must say they are doing a pretty decent job of capturing untold people stories, cultures, scenery, and development.